 Process

-Large TLEF Transformation Projects - CLOSED
+Large TLEF Transformation Projects - Special Call for Gen AI Collaborative Cluster Grants

-• 3pm on July 13, 2023 - Deadline for Letters of Intent for Large TLEF Transformation projects.
+• 3pm on July 25, 2024 - Deadline for Letters of Intent

-The TLEF application system will open for applicants two weeks before the application deadlines:
+The TLEF application system will open for applicants two weeks before the application deadlines: Large TLEF letters of Intent (July 11, 2024); Special Call and Returning Large TLEF proposals (October 3, 2024).

-Small TLEF Innovation Projects - CLOSED
+Small TLEF Innovation Projects - Call for Proposal opens in September

 Small TLEF Innovation projects are grassroots projects that are intended to support experimentation with pedagogical approaches that have strong potential to enhance learning.
 These projects should also align with UBC’s strategic priorities relating to transformative learning, but they are typically smaller in scope and scale, and may involve more experimentation and exploration of new and emerging approaches to support learning.

-• September 2023 - Call for Small TLEF Innovation project proposals opens
+• September 2024 - Call for Small TLEF Innovation project proposals opens

-• 3pm on November 16, 2023 - Application deadline for new and returning Small TLEF Innovation project proposals
+• 3pm on November 14, 2024 - Application deadline for new and returning Small TLEF Innovation project proposals

 The TLEF application system will open for applicants two weeks before the application deadline on November 1, 2023.